RuiaRui/project-dataoverflow/index.md

 In general, it seems that the sentiment for the extracted topics lie below the zero line, indicating that most topics show a negative sentiment when looking at the aggregated quotes.
 This is however to be expected, as it is known that people are more attentive to [negative news](https://www.pnas.org/content/116/38/18888#sec-3), this combined with our approach of extracting topics from the top 50 keywords, means that the topics likely contain a larger amount of negative news.

 ### How do different groups of people feel about China
+In the previous analyses we have seen that in recent years the sentiment of Western speakers has decreased.
+Here we would like to present how this decrease in sentiment varies over different groups of speakers in the data-set.
+To start off, we look at how the sentiment of different countries towards China has changed.

+When we look at the two most representative countries in the data-set, the US and the UK, we in both cases observe a downward trend in the sentiment-index.
+We do however see a big difference in the height of the trend line of the sentiment index.
+Interestingly, the US seems to be quite a bit more negative in quotations related to China.

+For the rest of the countries, it seems as though they are very similar to the UK in terms of trend line, with the only difference being France.
+France, in contrast with the others shows a much flatter trend line, indicating that the sentiment has not changed much over the years contained in the data-set.
 {% include country.html %}

+The plot below shows the average sentiment per gender.
+We appologise for the exclusion of gender-variant speakers, but since these only made up 0.2% of the data, we decided to not include them in the plot, as they seem to not be representative of the general Western perspective due to the small number of speakers.
+However, when looking at the differences between the male and female speakers, the only difference we observe is a small bias towards the positive when looking a female quotees.
 {% include gender.html %}

 {% include party.html %}